gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

-  For elementary types, the alignment is the minimum of the actual size of objects of the type divided by ``Storage_Unit``, and the maximum alignment supported by the target.
+  For elementary types, the alignment is the minimum of the actual size of objects of the type divided by ``Storage_Unit``, and the maximum default alignment supported by the target.
-  (This maximum alignment is given by the GNAT-specific attribute ``Standard'Maximum_Alignment``; see :ref:`Attribute_Maximum_Alignment`.)
+  (This maximum default alignment is given by the GNAT-specific attribute ``Standard'Maximum_Alignment``; see :ref:`Attribute_Maximum_Alignment`.)

   .. index:: Maximum_Alignment attribute